WoodWing/CSHTML-PublicationOverviewMenuActions/README.md

 		- html pages using POST/GET will need to use 'external'
 		- html/javascript pages that use ajax can use internal or dialog
 *   subMenu	 -> if set, this action will be under the specified submenu
+*   userGroups -> (comma seperated list of matching userGroups) if set and if user is member of the listed groups, then the menu will be active.

+#### Placeholders

 The URL defined in the actionList can contain placeholders which will be replaced on execution time: